-But if you’re looking for more features, like heart rate monitor, smart tracker, and Fitbit Pay, then you should be ready to spend a couple of more bucks.
+But if you’re looking for more features, like a heart rate monitor, smart tracker, and Fitbit Pay, then you should be ready to spend a couple of more bucks.

-- Reminder to Move: This will alert you to get up and log some steps if you’ve sat for rather a very long time.
+- Reminder to Move: This will alert you to get up and log some steps if you’ve sat for a very long time.

 - Heart Rate Monitor: This is important when you want to know your pulse rate.
 It will help you to determine the intensity of exercise to engage in.

-- A 3-axis Accelerometer: This is a must-have in a fitness, as it covers the basics of fitness tracking.
+- A 3-axis Accelerometer: This is a must-have in fitness, as it covers the basics of fitness tracking.
 This sensor helps to count calories burned, steps taken, stairs climbed, and active minutes.

-Other features to consider include SPO2 for checking oxygen levels in your blood, a smart tracker for automatically detecting your type of activity, and sleep monitor for analyzing the quality of your sleep.
+Other features to consider include SPO2 for checking oxygen levels in your blood, a smart tracker for automatically detecting your type of activity, and a sleep monitor for analyzing the quality of your sleep.